eliclaggett/Face-Morphing-Experiment/README.md

-# Facial Familiarity Bias

-An experimental study of intergroup bias in video communication.

-## Getting Started
+# Measuring the Impact of Face Morphing on Social Outcomes

+Platform for running social experiments that measure participants' affinity and attention toward strangers in a video call scenario.
+The strangers' faces are morphed to varying degrees, concealing their identity and altering facial characteristics while preserving their original facial expressions.

+The provided code is a companion to ongoing research conducted with Sony Computer Science Laboratories.
+Significant portions of code have been redacted as per company policy.

-### Dependencies
+### Prerequisites

+- Python
-* Empirica v1.11.2
+- Empirica (empirica.ly)
-* TouchDesigner v2023.11340
+- TouchDesigner v2023.11340

-### Installing
+### Installation

 Make sure to install the NPM packages in the client and server directories before running the experiment for the first time.